KanoczTomas/01Cnode/README.md

 ```
 npm run build
 ```
-- and start the web frontend (please note it will run in a console, do not close it or your webserver will quit, still in developement, will be fixed later)
+- and start the web frontend (please note it will run in a console, do not close it or your webserver will quit, still in developement, will be fixed later to deamonize)
 ```
 node server.js
 ```
-- browse to http://localhost:5000 to view the page (assuming the bitcoin-core and the web frontend are on the same node)
+- browse to http://localhost:5000 to view the page (assuming bitcoin-core and the web frontend are on the same node)

 # todos:
 - see issues page